 Divorce or separation has a significant impact on all members of the family, including our beloved pets.
-Approximately 61% of Australian households have at least one pet, and in the event of a divorce or separation, pet custody can be a significant issue in the dispute due to the considerable emotional attachment we have to our furry friends.
+Approximately 61% of Australian households have at least one pet and, in the event of a divorce or separation, pet custody can be a significant issue in the dispute due to the considerable emotional attachment we have to our furry friends.

 How are pets classified in custody disputes after a separation?

-While we all attribute incomprehensible emotional value to our pets, they are typically not considered to be significant assets in a property settlement.
-This is unless they have significant monetary value, such as pedigree pets, or are income generating, such as livestock.
+Despite being a beloved member of one’s family, pets are considered a personal property asset under NSW Law.
+The Family Law Act 1975 (Cth) provides no specific provisions on how pet custody or ownership should be determined in the event of separation.
+Property settlement principles are applied instead and while we all value our pets emotionally, they are typically not considered to be significant assets in a property settlement.
+This is unless they have significant monetary value, such as pedigree pets, or are income generating, such as competition/show animals or livestock.
 Pets that do not fit into these categories are attributed their nominal market value within a property settlement.

 Keep in mind that property settlement proceedings in the Federal Circuit Court or Family Court must be commenced within two years from the date of separation for de facto relationships, or one year from the date of divorce for married couples.
-However, parties can still settle matters by entering into Binding Financial Agreements out of that time frame.
+However, parties can still settle matters by entering into Binding Financial Agreements beyond that time frame.

 How would a court handle a pet custody dispute?

-- Whose name the pet is registered under;
+- Whose name is the pet registered under?

-- Who has current possession of the pet, including who it resided with before, during and following the separation;
+- Who has current possession of the pet (including who it resided with before, during and following the separation)?

-- Who made non-financial contributions towards the pet – including who provided exercise, fed or cleaned up after the pet.
+- Who made non-financial contributions towards the pet – including who provided exercise, fed or cleaned up after the pet?

 What options can Etheringtons Solicitors provide?